transdigiware/blockchain/ibp-console-ha.md

    The CA zone selection is only available when the default database type SQLite is used and your cluster is configured with multiple zones.
    {: note}

-   **CA considerations**:
+   **Other CA considerations**:
    If you have multiple zones configured for your Kubernetes cluster, when you create a new CA with a PostgreSQL database and replica sets, an anti-affinity policy ensures that the CA replica sets are automatically configured across the zones.
 Replica sets are represented as shaded CA boxes in the diagram above.
 Adequate resources must exist in the other zones in order for the anti-affinity policy to be used.

    This scenario uses redundant peers, ordering nodes, and CAs across multiple worker nodes and multiple zones, which protect against zone failure, but does not protect from an unlikely entire region failure.